 Positive and productive staff.
 Happy and engaged students.
-Creative and highly-performing teams.
-In schools, businesses and organisations, leaders work to create a culture in which productivity, creativity and performance are optimised, and in which hard-working people can thrive.
+Energised and highly-performing teams.
+In educational, health, corporate and community organisations, leaders at all levels work to create a culture in which productivity, creativity and performance are optimised, and in which hard-working people can thrive.
 This is the field of wellbeing at work, and it draws its evidence from research in the broader domain of Positive Psychology.

 In his book Flourish, Professor Martin Seligman (2011) identifies five Elements of Wellbeing necessary for individuals and organisations to be at their best.
 They are Positive Emotions, Engagement, Positive Relationships, Meaning, and Accomplishment, and they form the framework for the Short Course in Applied Positive Psychology we are proud to offer you here.

 Conducted over two full days, this course will teach you the conditions and processes that lead to the optimal functioning of individuals, groups and organisations.
 You will learn how to be at your personal best at home and at work, and how to lead cultural change in your work environment to enhance wellbeing and improve performance.
 By synthesising research in the field of Positive Psychology, supported by current thinking in positive education, neuroscience, mindfulness, positive organisational practices and positive leadership, the course provides comprehensive coverage of the key theories and concepts that are transforming workplaces and classrooms across the world.

 For wellbeing leaders, the neuroscientific evidence is clear.
 Learners better retain information and hence achieve more highly in the presence of positive emotions and positive relationships.
 Staff perform better, are more willing to innovate, and work more collegially in an organisation in which Positive Psychology is woven into the culture.